Food for thought & more!

 Pour scalded milk over sugar, salt, and butter in mixing bowl.
 Stir until butter melts.
 Add egg—beaten—or use a whip.
 Mixture should now be warm, not hot.
 Stir in flour.
 Mix well.
 Put out on floured board and knead a few times.
 Replace in unwashed bowl.
 Let it rise for 1½ hours.
 Roll out on lightly floured board, ¼ to ½-inch thick.
 Spread with soft butter.
 Sprinkle with white sugar, brown sugar, and top with cinnamon.
 Roll up like a jelly roll.
 Place in a greased pan with open side to the inside.
 Cut in ½-inch slices, but only far enough to keep them attached on the inside.
 Lay on its side.
 Let raise ¾ hour.
 Bake for 10 minutes at 400 degrees.
 Bake 10 minutes more at 350 degrees.
 Frost, while still warm, with powdered sugar frosting.
 Top with chopped nuts and pieces of maraschino cherries.
 (Can add coconut to the inside filling or on top.)

 One Christmas food that endures for me is Mom’s steamed cranberry pudding.
-It was part of our family Christmases for a s far back as I can remember.
+It was part of our family Christmases for as long as I can remember.
 The bread pudding with its sweet buttery cream sauce is like putting a memory into my mouth.

-My own family doesn’t care for it, so I usually only make it every other year.
-I freeze the leftovers and then enjoy the decadent dessert myself for the next couple of weeks.
+My family doesn’t care for it, so I usually only make it every other year.
+I freeze the leftovers and then enjoy the decadent dessert for the next few weeks.

-This pudding recipe also made the cut for the family cookbook.
-Its popularity in our family throughout the years is evidenced by the names credited to the recipe.
+This pudding recipe also earned a place in the family cookbook.
+The evidence of its popularity in our family comes from the names credited to the recipe.
 Mae Ryan, the first woman on this list, was born in 1899, so, to date, this recipe has entered its third century.
-I suspect Mae got the recipe from her mother, who was my great-grandmother, Winifred Lavelle, born in 1874.
+I suspect Mae got the recipe from her mother, my great-grandmother, Winifred Lavelle, born in 1874.